← Back to research

 Product Overview

-Claude for Mac launched in late 2024 as a simple chat interface and evolved into a full agentic platform in early 2026.
+Claude for Mac launched in late 2024 as a simple chat interface and evolved into a full agentic platform in early 2026, with Cowork debuting as a research preview in January 2026.
 The app now contains three distinct modes, each accessible via tabs at the top of the window:

 Chat — Standard conversational AI, similar to claude.ai web interface.
 Good for quick questions, writing, and analysis.